 In a novel development that bridges oral health and immunology, researchers have found that dental floss may serve as a delivery mechanism for vaccines.
 Published in Nature Biomedical Engineering, the study presents a pioneering method of immunisation that uses flat tape dental floss to administer vaccines through the gingival sulcus—the naturally permeable pocket between the teeth and gums.

-Flossing might one day do more than just prevent gum disease—it could save lives.
+Flossing might one day do more than just prevent periodontal disease—it could save lives

 While oral mucosal sites, such as the sublingual and buccal areas, have long been explored for needle-free vaccine delivery, they pose challenges due to their protective barriers.
 However, the gingival sulcus, particularly the junctional epithelium, stands out for its leaky characteristics.
 This distinct anatomical feature is precisely what makes floss-based vaccination so promising.